kanishkkavdia/AI4Bharat-Data-Engineer-Internship-Task-1-wiki-extractor-/README.md

 There are 2 python files:

 wiki_api.py: In this python file I have built Wikipedia_info class.
-It handles user's queries made through wiki_extractor.py and uses it to fetch data through python wikipedia api which is further preprocessed and converted to suitable json file.
+It handles user's queries made through wiki_extractor.py and uses these to fetch data through python wikipedia api.
+The data is further processed and converted to suitable json file.

 wiki_extractor.py: This file contains basic command to input user queries and send it to Wikipedia_info class created in wiki_api.py.

+To use this assignment: Run wiki_extractor.py.
+Enter keyword and number of urls you want.

+There is also a demo file made for keyword="History of India" ,no of url =20, filename="out.json".

+Example of user input is also given in the form of picture.